mayankgarg2572/neo4j_graph_langgraph_rag/Readme.md

 Now install the plugin APOC.

-Set up your environment then.
+Set up your environment then, just create a `.env` file the paste the content from `.env.example` to this file.
+Provide the respective API keys like as mentioned:

 The Gemini API key